molamil-com/codethewave-framework/documentation.md

 #### input.graphics

 Returns an object with one or more PIXI.Texture instances.
+The available graphics are:

 * input.graphics.animaltech
 * input.graphics.bbbbird1